openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofSetColor(255,100,0);
 	currentPolyline.draw();

-And you can draw a doopy smiley face:
+And we can draw a dopey smiley face:

 ![Polyline Smile](images/intrographics_polylinesmile.png "Using a polyline pen to draw a smile")